 Few years ago, I was working in Ireland for a big American company.
-Inside a Scrum Team we had team members collocated with me in Ireland, others based in the US and others based in India.
-Everyday we had between 2 to 3 hours in common for the whole of us to work together.
+Inside a Scrum Team, we had team members collocated with me in Ireland, others based in the US, and others based in India.
+Every day we had between 2 to 3 hours in common for the whole of us to work together.

-Despites our internal and external challenges, we got successful.
+Despite our internal and external challenges, we got successful.

 We created a team where each team member was trusting one another and where we felt we could safely talk.
 We also made the project a success.

 How do you start creating trust in the team?

 Well, remember about building trust from the head and trust from the heart?
 It all started from there.

 If you hear a team member talking most of the time about tasks accomplished, project challenges, and improvements and barely asking about how your day is going, there is a good chance that person builds trust from the head.
 Building trust from the head means building trust at a cognitive level based on the confidence the team member feels in another person’s accomplishments, skills, and reliability to get work done.

 You do your work well + Reliability through your work + Consistency + Pleasant + Intelligent + Transparent = I trust you

 In my previous team, the definition of building trust from the head would suit mainly my fellow american and irish coworkers.
 Knowing this, when I was working with them, I was focusing foremost on delivering work and improving it.
 Only after a period of reliability and consistency in my work, we could start talking about weekend activities, families, and holiday planning.